The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Conclusions

 We have shown that both in the UDF MUSE mosaic and in TNG50, SFGs follow a $j-M-(V/\sigma)$ fundamental relation, and have highlighed the importance of taking into account the redshift evolution of $V/\sigma$ in the redshift evolution of the sAM sequence $j-M$.

-Our results demonstrate that it is possible to study the kinematics of large samples of SFGs blindly (i.e. without pre-selection on morphology, on prior {\it HST} continuum detection) with little biases including the low-SNR regime of 3 to 5.
+Our results demonstrate that it is possible to study the kinematics of large samples of SFGs blindly (i.e., without preselection on morphology, nor prior {\it HST} continuum detection) with little biases including the low-S/N regime of 3 to 5.
 Our 3D modeling technique opens the low-mass regime, $M_\star<10^9\Msun$, at intermediate redshifts $0.5<z<1.5$, which had been unexplored so far.